PortsMaster/PortMaster-Website/content/markdown/packaging.markdown

 - sdl1.2 compat license file
 - gl4es license file
 - box86 / box64 license files
+- .so libraries files

+You often can find the libraries either in the source folder you compiled or in distributions under /usr/share/doc/package/copyright
 #### The Launchscript .sh

 The script should have capital letters (like `Port Name.sh`) and must end in `.sh`, the port directory should be the same as the containing directory.
 Some legacy ports have different names, new ports won't be accepted unless they follow the new convention.